 After all, I do many things.

 I get paid by freelance writing, and I have gotten paid in several other jobs as well.
-But I also raise three children, cook, draw, dance, read, hike, talk to friends, listen to music, act when I can, swordfight when I can, keep a household functioning… and the list goes on.
+But I also raise three children, cook, draw, dance, read, hike, talk to friends, listen to music, do acting when I can, learn swordfighting skills when I can, keep a household functioning… and the list goes on.
 I do many things, and the fact that I don’t get paid for most of them shouldn’t immediately discount them from the conversation.

 The question “what do you do” comes with the assumption that where you work somehow gives you your value as a person.
 This assumption is harmful to those of us who stay home to care for children, and it’s confusing to those of us who need several jobs to stay afloat (been there, done that), and it’s a bit of a ridiculous question to boot.

 Is the most interesting thing about a person really how they get paid?
 What else would you like to learn about someone you’ve recently met?
 Let’s do away with the “what do you do” question and replace them with better questions.
-Here are some ideas:
+Here’s an idea:

 If you’re meeting someone who’s a multipotentialite, even that latter question is going to have an odd or long answer.
 There are so many, better questions out there.